 If you have detailed trimmings and want them to stand out more, you can use a darker shade of gray than a mid-tone gray.
 Your window frames will look more prominent, and the corners of your house will look more defined.

 3. Gray Batten And Brick

-There are also options for those who don’t want a dull atmosphere for their home.
-If that’s the case, you could go with gray batten and contrasting brick for your siding.
+If you want a bold exterior, you could go with gray batten and contrasting brick for your siding.
 You could call it a multi-color pallet.